Our directory is intended as a resource for people with peanut and nut allergies. It contains foods, helpful products, and much more.

 While epinephrine is naturally produced by the body, synthetic epinephrine is also available.
 It is commonly delivered as an injected medication for the control of severe or anaphylactic reactions.
-Marketed as EpiPen or Twinject auto-injectors, epinephrine is available by prescription.
-This emergency medication can reverse an allergic reaction, and is prescribed for patients with severe allergies to bee stings, peanuts, and other substances.
-Many of those with allergies carry epinephrine medication with them at all times.
+Marketed as EpiPen or Twinject, epinephrine auto-injectors are available by prescription.
+This emergency medication can reverse an allergic reaction and is prescribed for patients with severe allergies to bee stings, peanuts and other substances.
+Many individuals with allergies carry epinephrine medication with them at all times.

-In medical jargon, the word 'epinephrine' is often shortened to 'epi.'
-Epinephrine is also commonly referred to as adrenaline, particularly outside the United States.
-The United States and International official names for this hormone are 'epinephrine,' while the British Approved Name is 'adrenaline.'
-The term 'adrenaline' originates from the Latin words ad- and renes, meaning “on the kidney,” and refers to the position of the adrenal gland near the kidney.
-'Epinephrine' is from the Greek roots epi and nephros, which have similar meanings to the Latin root for this term.
+In medical jargon, the word "epinephrine" is often shortened to "epi."
+Epinephrine is also commonly referred to as "adrenaline," particularly outside of the United States.
+The term "adrenaline" originates from the Latin words "ad-" and "renes," meaning "on the kidney," and refers to the position of the adrenal gland near the kidney.
+"Epinephrine" is from the Greek roots "epi" and "nephros," which have similar meanings to the Latin root for this term.

 Chemically, epinephrine is known as a catecholamine.
 Epinephine is produced inside the adrenal gland from the amino acids phenylalanine and tyrosine.
 Its chemical formula is C9H13N03.